p-frolov/kochka/README.md

 as deadlift, bench press, squat etc. Exercise consist of sets.
 Each set is weight, repetitions.
 Also you can set number of sets.

-The program has been wrote in personal purpose.
+The program has been wrote for personal purpose.
 It not show Qt knowledge but is used as example of the author's Python code.
 The program has been wrote during a week.